kuvus/PayByLink-wrapper/readme.md

-# PAYBYLINK.PL-WRAPPER
+# PAYBYLINK.PL-Wrapper

-PAYBYLINK-WRAPPER is a simple, unofficial wrapper for PayByLink.pl API
+PAYBYLINK-Wrapper is a simple, unofficial wrapper for PayByLink.pl API

+This package is based on an official paybylink.pl API documentation available [here](https://paybylink.pl/dokumentacja-przelewy.pdf).

 ## Installation
 ```ssh